Joachim-barre/jolang/bytecode_spec.md

 an instruction is composed of an opcode then the operands<br>
 there is multiple types of operands :
 - imm64 (immediate) 8-bytes raw integer value
-- imm (immediate) 16-bytes raw value containing an integer a size that depens on another opcode (must have padding if the integer value is smaller than 16 bytes)
+- imm (immediate) 16-bytes raw value containing an integer a size that depens on another opcode (must have padding after if the integer value is smaller than 16 bytes)
 - uimm64 8-bytes raw unsigned integer value
 - blkid (block id) 8-bytes id of a block
 - fnid (function id) 8-bytes id of a function